-The character paintings were produced by Roger Purkis.
 Site design, authoring, editing and management was by Stuart Vine.

 The Learning City Project was devised and initiated by Richard Dunne and Tony Byrne.
 It is a collaborative project between Portsmouth LEA, the Mary Rose Trust, nine local schools and the School of Architecture at Portsmouth University.

 The project was jointly funded by KONVER and Portsmouth LEA.

 So, in no particular order, thanks for advice, help, support and ideas, are due to: